 "What are you doing here?"
 Carlisle asked, forgetting that there was anybody else around, his attention solely focused on this unexpected vampire.
 This 'Harry.'

 "You didn't think I'd miss this did you?"
 Harry asked wryly, still standing face to face with Carlisle, wondering when he'd get over his shock.

 "It's good to see you!"
 Exclaimed Carlisle stepping forward and surprising his family and the other vampires who knew him well by encasing the stranger into a rib-cracking hug.
 Carlisle was known for his compassion but that didn't mean that he went around hugging people spontaneously.

 "That's more like it," laughed Harry, hugging him back briefly before they parted.
 "Well, what's been going on?"

 "You don't already know?"
 Asked Carlisle teasing the younger vampire.

-"I've heard rumours," Harry replied.
-"But rumours tend to distort the truth a little so I'd prefer to hear the whole thing."
+"I've heard rumors," Harry replied.
+"But rumors tend to distort the truth a little so I'd prefer to hear the whole thing."